1031-Systems/1031_Delivery/README.md

 users may develop code for different processors such as Arduino or other Raspberry Pi versions.

-It also contains a utility application, joysticking.py, for recording joystick actions into Hauntimator channels.
+It also contains a utility application, joysticking, for recording joystick actions into Hauntimator channels.

 In addition, it contains a full suite of embedded code to be